17 Essential Dumplings You Must Try in the San Gabriel Valley

-Lunar New Year is coming up quickly on February 1, so to help you navigate the universe of dumplings we’re taking you on a guided tour through the San Gabriel Valley—a mecca for Chinese cuisine thanks to a significant (and steadily growing) Asian and Asian-American population Read on for 15 must-try renditions to ring in the Year of the Tiger:
+Lunar New Year is coming up quickly on February 1, so to help you navigate the universe of dumplings we’re taking you on a guided tour through the San Gabriel Valley—a mecca for Chinese cuisine thanks to a significant (and steadily growing) Asian and Asian-American population.
+Read on for 17 must-try renditions to ring in the Year of the Tiger:

 Ask any SGV native for a stellar dumpling spot and Mama Lu’s inevitably pops up on their list.
 This acclaimed restaurant specializes in Chinese comfort food—so naturally, dumplings have a starring role on the menu.
-While the soup-filled XLB are popular, we also love the simplicity of the guotie, basically dumplings with pan-fried bottoms that add crunchy texture to the otherwise soft, steamed dough.
-To get your Mama Lu’s fix without driving to the SGV, you can order from Cali Dumpling Delivery—which sells dumplings made in partnership with the restaurant using the same recipes (the notable exception being its non-traditional pho XLB).
-Launched at the start of COVID-19, the service now delivers 10,000 flash-frozen dumplings a day throughout California—and whether you boil, steam, or pan-fry ‘em, they taste just as good at home as they do at Mama Lu’s.
+While the soup-filled Xiao Long Bao are popular, we also love the simplicity of the Guo Tie, basically dumplings with pan-fried bottoms that add crunchy texture to the otherwise soft, steamed dough.
+To get your Mama Lu’s fix without driving to the SGV, order from Cali Dumpling Delivery—which makes its dumplings in partnership with the restaurant using the same recipes (the notable exception being its non-traditional pho XLB).
+Launched at the start of the pandemic, the service now delivers thousands of flash-frozen dumplings a day throughout California—and whether you boil, steam, or pan-fry ‘em, they taste just as good at home as they do at Mama Lu’s.

 How to order: Call 626-307-5700 for takeout or pickup via their website; pickup or delivery via Postmates, DoorDash, and Grubhub.